 So what’s next?

 Glad you asked!
-A lot needs to happen at the national, state, and district level to make homework actually work for students, so I’ll focus on what’s within local reach for action steps.
+A lot needs to happen to make homework actually work for students, so I’ll focus on what’s within reach for action steps.
 Here are a few recommendations:

 Advocate for quality homework assignments.
 This needs to be a part of teacher training and professional development as well as ongoing conversations between families and schools.
 These could well be tough conversations, but they’re well worth having.